AntonMu/TrainYourOwnYOLO/README.md

     snap install --dangerous vott-2.1.0-linux.snap
     ```
     See [Snap Tutorial](https://tutorials.ubuntu.com/tutorial/advanced-snap-usage#2) for more information.
+3. If you have a newer version of python on your system, make sure that you create your virtual environment with version 3.7.
+You can use virtualenv for this:
+    ```
+    pip install virtualenv
+    virtualenv env --python=python3.7
+    ```
+    Then follow the same steps as above.
 ## Need more help?
 File an Issue!
 If you would like to file an issue, please use the provided issue template and make sure to complete all fields.
 This makes it easier to reproduce the issue for someone trying to help you.